divnix/digga/doc/api-reference-home.md

 ## home.modules
+Default modules to import for all hosts.

-modules to include that won't be exported meant importing modules from external flakes
+These modules will not be exported via flake outputs.
+Primarily useful for importing modules from external flakes.

 *_Type_*:
-list of valid modules or anything convertible to it or path convertible to it
+list of Valid modules or anything convertible to it or path convertible to it

 *_Default_*